edgeimpulse/expert-projects/solar-panel-defect-detection.md

 For data acquisition, I have collected the real images of solar panels with cracks using the Arduino Portenta H7 and Vision Shield.

-To connect the Portenta for the first time, follow the below setps:
+To connect the Portenta for the first time, follow the below steps:

 1. Download the zip file [https://cdn.edgeimpulse.com/firmware/arduino-portenta-h7.zip](https://cdn.edgeimpulse.com/firmware/arduino-portenta-h7.zip)
 1. Press the Reset button twice to put the device into "boot loader" mode